 Then let’s answer a common question:

 Do AC Motors Use Brushes?

 No, there is no AC Brushed Motor out there.
 Unlike brushed DC motors, which rely on physical brushes and a commutator to transfer electrical power to the rotating armature, AC motors operate differently.
 AC motors, such as induction motors and synchronous motors, work by inducing a rotating magnetic field within the stator, which interacts with the rotor to generate motion.
 So, there is no need for brushes and the associated wear and maintenance issues found in brushed DC motors.

 But, what about the brushless ones? what makes them different from the brushed ones?

 What’s the Difference Between Brushless and Brushed DC Motors?

-The armature, which is made up of wrapped wire coils, acts as a two-pole electromagnet in a brushed DC motor.
+The armature, which is made up of wrapped wire coils, acts as a two-pole electromagnet in a DC Motor with Brush.
 The commutator, a mechanical rotary switch, reverses the directionality of the current twice every cycle.
 As a result, the electromagnet’s poles pull and push against the permanent magnets along the exterior of the motor, allowing electricity to flow more freely through the armature.
 As the commutator’s poles cross the permanent magnets’ poles, the armature’s electromagnet’s polarity is reversed.

 On the other hand, a brushless motor has a permanent magnet as its rotor.
 It also employs three stages of driving coils as well as a unique sensor that monitors rotor position.
 The sensor delivers reference signals to the controller as it tracks the rotor position.
 The coils are then activated in a systematic manner by the controller, one phase after the other.